-As with much in the world of SEO, there’s not necessarily one correct answer to the question of what to do with your discontinued product pages: similarly, the approach you take will depend on a number of variables, including:
+As with most things in the world of ecommerce SEO, there’s not necessarily one correct answer to the question: what should you do with your discontinued product pages?
+Like the question of pagination on ecommerce sites, there are several valid approaches.
+The one you opt for will depend on a number of variables, including:

 - Is the product temporarily out of stock, or discontinued for good?